duckworth/node-cec-fix-tv/README.md

 # node-cec-fix-tv
-node script for raspberry pi to fix wonky Samsung hdmi cec command
+node script for raspberry pi to fix wonky yamaha reciver and vizio hdmi cec command

 after checkout and npm install to run as service